Safeguarding: information for parents

 - We have put together this booklet to give you some information about how we meet our safeguarding and child protection responsibilities.
 We have also included some tips to help you to keep your child safe.

-- Our designated people for safeguarding pupils are: Mr A Greenhalgh, Mr J Staddon, Mrs L Jeanes and Mrs C Whiteley.
+- Our designated people for safeguarding pupils are: Mr A Greenhalgh, Mr J Staddon, Mr J Clark and Mrs C Whiteley.

 - If you have any questions about this booklet, or our safeguarding pupils policy please contact any of the above.